How to send a real number using a single bit (and some shared randomness): Algorithms with Unbounded Private Randomness

-while \Receiver estimates $\widehat x = X + (h-0.5)/2$.
-This algorithm considerably improves over randomized rounding (which is optimal when no shared randomness is allowed, as shown in Appendix~\ref{sec:RRoptimality}), that has a variance of $1/4$ for $x=1/2$; i.e., a single shared random bit reduces the worst-case \mbox{variance by a factor of $4$.} Further, it also improves over subtractive dithering, reducing the variance by a $4/3$ factor.
+while \Receiver estimates $\widehat x = X + (h-0.5)/2$. \ifarXiv This algorithm considerably improves over randomized rounding (which is optimal when no shared randomness is allowed, as shown in Appendix~\ref{sec:RRoptimality}), that has a variance of $1/4$ for $x=1/2$; i.e., a single shared random bit reduces the worst-case \mbox{variance by a factor of $4$.} \else This algorithm considerably improves over randomized rounding (which is optimal when no shared randomness is allowed, as shown in the full version~\cite{fullVersion}), that has a variance of $1/4$ for $x=1/2$; i.e., a single shared random bit reduces the worst-case \mbox{variance by a factor of $4$.} \fi Further, it also improves over subtractive dithering, reducing the variance by a $4/3$ factor.
+Finally, this result is optimal according to the Section~\ref{sec:unbiasedLB} \mbox{lower bound, even if unbounded shared randomness is allowed.}

-\subsection{Algorithms without Private Randomness}
+\section{Algorithms without Private Randomness}

 In some cases, generating random bits may be expensive, e.g., when running on power-constrained devices.
 This is particularly acute when the device operates in an energy harvesting mode \cite{zhang2014enabling}.
 Past works have even considered how to ``recycle'' random bits (e.g.,~\cite{impagliazzo1989recycle}).
 Therefore, it is important to study how to design algorithms that use just a few random bits.
 To address this need, we consider scenarios where \Sender and \Receiver have access to a shared $\ell$-bit random value $h$, \mbox{but no private randomness.}